sangb21/testsite/index.md

 ## Liability and Insurance

-Our company offers 2 Million dollars in Commercial Liability (CBL) in case of any damage to you property.
+Are you worried of any damages that can occur to you property during a tree service job.
+You need not worry as our company offers 2 million dollars in Commercial General Liability (CGL) in case of any damage to you property.

 ## Team